 - People reading Site B’s article then click on the link and are taken to your blog post, spurring traffic that you might not otherwise receive.

-When you publish high-quality content on your site, the link juice will flow naturally.
+When you publish great content on your site, the link juice will flow naturally.
 Professionals who are looking for credible, relevant information might want to share it, and other bloggers will want to learn from you and use your ideas to support their own.

 To create backlink-friendly content, you can start by: